How quality curriculum improves student outcomes

 Today Learning First publishes the first three in a series of papers on an important and developing field of school education research and policy: how strong curriculum combined with teacher and school leader development can be the driver of powerful school and system improvement.

 Our first paper, What we teach matters, shows that policymakers have largely overlooked curriculum as a lever for education reform – and how that is beginning to change.
-The other two papers present case studies of systems in North America – Louisiana and British Columbia – that have undertaken substantial reform in curriculum.
+Two papers in this series present case studies of systems in North America – Louisiana and British Columbia – that have undertaken substantial reform in curriculum.
+The final two reports – High-quality curriculum and system improvement, and The problem with finding the main idea – highlight the impact of curriculum on both student achievement and equity, and demonstrate how quality curriculum can be connected to school improvement strategy.

 What we teach matters has been written in collaboration with Prof. David Steiner, Executive Director of the Johns Hopkins Institute for Education Policy, one of the world’s leading thinkers on the role of curriculum in school education reform.
 As Dr Steiner says, “What we teach isn’t some side bar issue in American education: it is American education.”
 The same is true in Australia and around the world.
 Yet for too long, millions of students have been taught with low-quality materials or with materials that time-poor teachers have cobbled together from various sources, reducing their capacity to exercise the many skills on which good teaching depends.
 But a number of systems in the US and Australia are beginning to put curriculum at the heart of their school improvement efforts – and it seems to be paying off.